CORS

 Grey Matter supports the configuration of cross-origin resource sharing on a sidecar.
 CORS can be configured to allow an application to access resources at a different origin (domain, protocol, or port) than its own.

-The method is GET
+The method is

-, HEAD
+, orPOST

-Only are present
+Only CORS safe-listed headers are present

-The Content Type
+Content Type

-header is set to one of application/x-www-form-urlencoded
+header is set to one ofapplication/x-www-form-urlencoded

 As an example, say an app running at http://localhost:8080